wunderwuzzi23/blog/content/posts/2021/survivorship-bias-and-red-teaming.md

     ]
 ---

 Survivorship bias is an interesting thing that we can observe nearly daily.
-It's the success stories of exponentially growing startups, the motivational speaker who shares their insights on how to be successful and so forth.
+It is the success stories of exponentially growing startups, the motivational speaker who shares their insights on how to be successful and so forth.

 What is it exactly?